wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 1. Arrange to sleep well the night before the exam.
 1. If you travel, make sure you are living in the correct time zone.

+1. Move files from your Downloads and Documents folder.
+1. Clear your desk of papers, books.
+The proctor will be checking.

 ### Before start of exam questions

 1. Take a shower.
 Put on a comfortable outfit.
 Brush your teeth.
 Make your bed.
 1. Eat proteins rather than carbohydrates and sugar before the exam.
 1. Fill a clear bottle with no labels holding clear liquids (water).

-1. Clear your desk of papers, books.
-The proctor will be checking.
+You're not allowed to eat snacks.

+1. Put on music that helps you concentrate.
+Turn it off before starting the test.

 1. Start calm, not rushed.
 Be setup and be ready a half hour before the scheduled exam.

 1. You may start your exam up to 15 minutes prior to your scheduled appointment time.

 1. Have your ID out and ready to present to the video camera.